PHP Performance Tuning with XDebug

 XDebug is the swiss army knife of PHP performance tuning and enables diagnostics, debugging and performance profiling for PHP applications.

-PHP Performance Tuning is a good way to waste hours of time to get milliseconds back.
+PHP Performance Tuning is an excellent way to waste hours and get milliseconds back.
 XDebug is the Swiss army knife of PHP performance tuning and enables enhanced diagnostics, debugging and performance profiling for all PHP applications.
-This article will show you how to get set up and start profiling your scripts with XDebug.
+This article will show you how to set up and start profiling your scripts with XDebug.

 Installing Xdebug Extension

 Xdebug is a PHP performance tuning extension installed at the server level.
-It is quick and easy to install in Ubuntu and will certainly help in PHP Performance Tuning.
+It is quick and easy to install in Ubuntu and will help with PHP performance tuning.

 Use the following command to install Xdebug: